MY POCKET WATCH COLLECTION - INFO AND EXAMPLES

 Please check back again as I post more photos and information about my watches.
 Thanks.

 The pocket watches that I have date from approximately 1885 through to about 1960.
 During the mid-1900's wrist watches became established and gradually replaced the pocket watch for daily use on the railways.
-While I concentrate on pocket watches I do have a small number of wrist watches that would also have been used on Canadian railways.

 I am not a dealer or retailer.
 Watches posted here are from my personal collection.
 I have always tried to purchase watches that were in very good condition and all are in running condition but likely not recently serviced.
 Email me if you would like more info and additional photos or would like to make an offer.